 Manage Diabetes Symptoms

 When you go vegan, your blood sugar levels are more stable because of all the fiber in vegetables, fruit, legumes, and whole grains, which helps your body burn fuel continually instead of causing insulin to rise, which causes calories to be stored as fat.
 In fact, diabetics who switch to a vegan diet may be able to stop taking medications or at least have the dosage reduced.
+Furthermore, studies show that a person who follows a plant-based diet may reduce their chances of developing diabetes (10).

 Improved Gut Health

-To support proper digestion and bodily mechanics, vegans eat more fiber from fruits, veggies, legumes and whole grains.
+To support proper digestion and bodily mechanics, vegans tend to eat more fiber from fruits, veggies, legumes and whole grains.
 This dietary change helps improve your “gut microbiome,” which is filled with bacteria that keep you healthy (2).

 Reduced Blood Pressure